dxw/playbook/src/staff-handbook/internal-comms.md

 ## Bikesheds

 Bikesheds are internal blog posts that go to everyone in the company.
-Anyone can publish a Bikeshed and they are automatically shared via Slack #General and email.
+Anyone can publish a Bikeshed and they are automatically shared via Slack #general and email.

 We publish certain types of Bikesheds regularly: